whatznottechnology/chobighar_PyJS/BUILD_AND_DEPLOYMENT_GUIDE.md

-# Build and Deployment Guide for Chabighar Website
+# Build and Deployment Guide for chobighar Website

 ## 🎯 Overview